• Home

 I began my mathematics career as an algebra 1 supplemental instructor in my early undergraduate years while I pursued my music career as a professional beatboxer.

-My mathematics supervisor was LaVache Scanlan.
+My mathematics supervisor was LaVache Scanlan

 I was assigned to work with math professor Dennis Perusse's algebra 1 class, and I took notes.
 My office hours I prepped math sessions.
 Though not in my job description, I'd go in on exam days to take the exams, and I scored 100% on all of them.